sabiadata/real_state_project/docs/docs/index.md

 ## Description

-Platform that helps users to obtain insights and relevant information on the real state market in Colombiawith their goals.
+Platform that helps users to obtain insights and relevant information on the real state market in Colombia with their goals.

 ## Commands